 Paul has written many books for young adults.
+He has many strings to his bow.
+He’s been an agent, publisher, writer and editor.

 He is best known for his fantasy and science fiction titles in The Jelindel Chronicles and The Quentaris Chronicles.
 The Earthborn Wars trilogy was published by Tor in the US.